xxcclong/GNN-Computing/README.md

 * arxiv.config: with some graph information, such as the number of nodes and edges.
 * arxiv.graph: two lines, the first line has the poiters of the range of the neighbors, the second line has the neighbor indexes. (similar to CSR format)
-* arxiv.reorder_thres_0.2: the preprocessed reorder file, containing the number from `0` to `num_v - 1`, indicating the new node order of the graph.
+* arxiv.reorder_thres_0.2: the preprocessed reorder file, containing the number of `0` to `num_v - 1`, indicating the new node order of the graph.

 ### Reproduce